 Herpes is shrouded in stereotypes and stigma, but it shouldn’t be.
 It’s one of the most common STIs and often doesn’t present with symptoms which has aided its rapid spread.
 While there isn’t a cure yet, the condition is manageable and doesn’t need to spell disaster for your dating life.

 But what does need to change is the way we talk about herpes.
 Contrary to popular misconceptions, it’s got nothing to do with sleeping around.
 In many cases, symptoms won’t present for months or even years after contracting the virus.
 But the longer we avoid talking about herpes, the longer sufferers will be forced to navigate the shame of this misunderstood condition.

 So, what are the best ways to let your partners know you have herpes?

-● Educate them about the diagnosis means and how you can both navigate sex safely
+- Educate them about what a herpes diagnosis means and how you can both navigate sex safely

 The key to navigating this conversation successfully is to be upfront and honest.
 When it comes to safe sex, making sure you’re both aware of the risks (especially in the case of STIs) means everyone is on the same page.
 Avoiding the subject or lying about the condition is only going to do more harm than good in the long run.

 Having herpes doesn’t have to stop you from dating or having a healthy sex life — it just means taking a few extra precautions.
 The key is to have open and honest conversations early on with your partner to ensure you’re both aware of the risks involved.